 A typical process of testing a banking application can have the following steps-

 The testing process starts from the first phase of SDLC i.e. requirements gathering.
-Usually, in agile projects, along with business analysts, the testing team is also involved in the requirements gathering process, and in traditional projects like a waterfall, the testing team comes in the picture later once the requirements have been collected.
+Usually, in agile projects, along with business analysts, the testing team is also involved in the requirements gathering process.
+In traditional models like a waterfall, the testing team comes into the picture later once the requirements have been collected.

-For finance-related, banking projects, it is required that the testers have adequate domain knowledge.
-Testers should be able to think from both the stakeholders and end-users’ point of view.
-This phase is dedicated to helping analysts in gathering requirements, understanding and reviewing the requirements, gaining as much domain knowledge as possible by the research, and/or taking help from the SMEs.
+For finance-related, banking projects, the testers should have adequate domain knowledge.
+Testers should be able to think from both the stakeholder and end-user’s points of view.
+In this phase, analysts gather requirements, understand and review the requirements.
+In addition, they gain as much domain knowledge as possible by the research, and/or taking help from the SMEs.

-In this next phase, once the requirements are understood, the testing team proceeds with the detailed planning of the testing process.
-Here, a test plan is created that includes the scope of the testing, roles, and responsibilities, test deliverables, testing levels, testing tools, test environments, etc.
+In this next phase, the testing team proceeds with the detailed planning of the testing process.
+Here, a test plan is created.
+This includes the scope of the testing, roles, and responsibilities, test deliverables, testing levels, testing tools, test environments, etc.

 Test Scenario and Test Case Creation

 Here, based on the requirements document, test scenarios, and test cases are created.
 The testing team should be careful in covering each scenario.
-Not only functional but also security, performance, and other nonfunctional characteristics should be covered in the test scenarios and test cases.
+Not only functional but also security, performance, and other nonfunctional characteristics should be covered.

-Once test cases are created; the testing team conducts the functional testing to make sure the features are implemented as per the requirements.
+After test case creation, the testing team conducts functional testing to make sure the features are implemented as per the requirements.

-- Check whether keeping mandatory fields empty shows error messages. (e.g. while transferring the money, ‘Amount’ should be mandatory and cannot be kept empty)
+- Check whether keeping mandatory fields empty shows error messages.
+For example, while transferring the money, ‘Amount’ should be mandatory and cannot be kept empty.

-- Check whether all the fields accept valid values and after entering an invalid value system shows error messages. (e.g. ‘Account Number’ field should not accept special characters)
+- Check whether all the fields accept valid values and after entering an invalid value system shows error messages.
+For example – the ‘Account Number’ field should not accept special characters.

-- Check whether all the fields have a valid character limit. (e.g. ‘Account Number’ field should accept values between 9 to 18 characters)
+- Check whether all the fields have a valid character limit.
+For example – the ‘Account Number’ field should accept values between 9 to 18 characters.

-- Check whether all the links in the application are clickable and lands on the desired page.
+- Verify that all the links in the application are clickable and land on the desired page.

 - Check whether all the buttons are clickable and work in the desired manner.

-- Check whether all the calculations are performed in the desired manner (e.g. after debit or credit transaction, the account balance should reflect the correct amount).
+- Check whether all the calculations are performed in the desired manner.
+For example – after a debit or credit transaction, the account balance should reflect the correct amount).

-- Check the scrolling functionality of the application.
+- Verify the scrolling functionality of the application.

 - Check the application working in flight mode.

-- Check the application working during the ongoing transaction when a phone call, SMS, or any other notifications are received. (for mobile applications).
+- Verify the application working during the ongoing transaction when a phone call, SMS, or any other notifications are received (for mobile applications).